damianc/FlowPipe/README.md

 // res = 'ABC'
 ```

-When it comes to the other, it can't ba said so:
+When it comes to the other, it can't be said so:

 ```
 var res = flow('CBA')